dotnet/designs/accepted/2023/simplify-workload-versioning.md

 NOTE: We may not implement the global.json workloads version support in the same release as the rest of the changes described in this design.

+## Development build behavior

+Currently, when the .NET SDK looks for workload updates, it looks for the latest available version of each individual manifest.
+We will change this so that it will look for the latest "workloads version", which is a package that we create and publish.

+However, for development builds of the .NET SDK, we may want to retain the old behavior of updating each manifest individually.
+This would allow the latest workloads to be used with a development build even if they hadn't flowed into the installer build and we hadn't created a "workloads version" package.

+We will add a `--update-manifests-separately` parameter to the `dotnet workload update` and `install` commands, which will opt in to the old update behavior.
+We may also make this the default behavior for development builds, though there may not be a good way to tell whether a given build is a "development" build or a build that will be released as an official public preview.
+If development builds aren't signed the same way as full preview builds are, we may be able to key off of that.